jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 .. code-block:: shell

-  cd: pumping_python: No such file or directory
+  cd: no such file or directory: pumping_python

 this means the folder_ does not exist where I am